 - Living in a space before making considerable alterations – whether we are renovating or not, living in our space for a little while before acquiring furniture and décor can make a considerable difference to our decision-making process.
 When we allow ourselves the time to live in a space, our understanding of the space begins to change, allowing new ideas to emerge about how we are likely to use the spaces available and how we might want to live within them.
 Although it can be tempting to make all design decisions prior to having spent time in a new home, where possible, spending time and ideally living in the new space is one of the most helpful ways of gaining an understanding of how it can serve us best.

-- Moving furniture – once we have acquired some furniture, moving it around to create different constellations that encourage diverse use patterns, or even moving certain items of furniture from one room to another can be helpful for gaining an understanding of what placement works best for our lives, functionally and aesthetically.
+- Moving furniture – once we have acquired some furniture, moving it around to create different constellations that encourage diverse use-patterns, or even moving certain items of furniture from one room to another can be helpful for gaining an understanding of what placement works best for our lives, functionally and aesthetically.
 It is very interesting to witness how differently we use spaces based on where objects and furniture are positioned.
-As it can often be difficult to visualise this, moving furniture around can help us gain new ideas about positioning and use that we may not have otherwise thought of.
+As it can often be difficult to visualise the precise consequences, moving furniture around can help us gain new ideas about positioning and use that we may not have otherwise thought of.

 - Fighting the urge for perfection – homes that are authentic to the people who live within them are always the most interesting spaces to spend time in.
 If we can let go of striving for perfection and instead focus on creating spaces that are aligned with, and a reflection of, the rhythms of our life, we will create spaces that will keep us satisfied for longer.
 Rather than aiming for the perfect reproduction of an image from a magazine or Pinboard, we can allow the perfectly polished images to inspire us while accepting the financial and spatial limitations of our own circumstances.
 Spaces do not need to be large, grand, or perfectly presented to be interesting and soulful.
 All they need to do is capture the quirks and idiosyncrasies of the people who live within them.
 Our homes should serve our lives, not the changing trends of fashion.